 Other research has found that the vagus nerve plays a large role in the regulation of our metabolism.
 It has a fine-tuned regulation aiming to preserve energy and prevent weight fluctuations.
 Along with the Leptin hormone, supporting the vagus nerve will be key to long term successful weight loss (Pavlov and Tracey, 2014).

 Healing your gut and stimulating your vagus nerve ultimately supports long term health.
-Below are a few simple things you can incorporate into your daily life, which help to stimulate the vagus nerve
+Below are a few simple things you can incorporate into your daily life, which help to stimulate the vagus nerve.

 Elspeth Haswell-Smith